ShirAmir/ComputerVisionCourse/facialRecognition/guide.md

 <img src="images/utility/Laura_Bush.jpg" width="200" align="middle">

 #### Adding a Training Set
 Another fine test for determining the quality of the system is to add a new face to the training set and examine the consequences.
-In this case, we will add the *Winona Rider* set to the database.
+In this case, we will add the *Winona Ryder* set to the database.
 It can be found under `images` directory.

 Before adding it, Winona's images were categorized as 'unknown':